 No Time, No Problem

 Life tends to get in the way when it comes to exercise, but that isn’t an excuse not to train.
-You can do squats while watching TV or take your dog on an extra lap around the park with your pack on.
-Squeeze in exercise time whenever you can to get the most of training.
+You can do squats while watching TV or take your dog on an extra lap around the park with your pack on to train for Everest Base Camp.
+Squeeze in exercise time whenever you can to get the most out of training.
 Sometimes this means getting a little creative with how you work out.

 Learn to Breathe